-Applying for a Bahrain eVisa requires the correct documents and a clear understanding of the approval conditions.
-This guide sets out every document you may need and helps you match your application with the rules that apply to your nationality.
+Applying for a Bahrain eVisa requires the correct documents and compliance with the applicable conditions.
+This guide outlines the documents required and the rules linked to each nationality group.

-Your document requirements depend on which category you belong to.
-These categories are shown below.
+Document requirements depend on the group assigned to your nationality.
 To confirm your group, refer to the Bahrain eVisa Policy.
 Once you know your category, review the documents linked to it in the sections that follow.

-If your nationality is listed under this group on the Bahrain eVisa Policy, you will submit only the three core documents needed for the eVisa.
-No financial proof or GCC documents apply to Group A.
+Applicants whose nationality appears in Group A submit only the three core documents required for the eVisa.
+Financial proof and GCC documents do not apply to Group A applicants.

-All applicants must prepare the following three documents.
-These documents form the foundation of every Bahrain eVisa application.
+All applicants must prepare the following 3 documents.
+These documents apply to all Bahrain eVisa applications.

 Can I upload a black & white passport scan?